 Considerations When Using Another Person’s IID

-IIDs have a legal use in the state of California.
-You should never try to drive someone else’s vehicle if you believe you are impaired by alcohol.
-IIDs will measure your BAC.
-They will not allow a vehicle to start if your BAC is elevated, even if you are not over the legal limit.
+While state law does permit you to drive someone else’s vehicle that has an interlock device, you should never try to drive another person’s car if you believe you are impaired by alcohol.
+The vehicle owner’s IIDs will measure your blood alcohol content (BAC), and the vehicle won’t start if your BAC is elevated, even if you are not over the legal limit.

-Additionally, IIDs record all “failures,” or times when a driver has an elevated BAC.
-The driver of the vehicle may record that you were the one who tried to drive the vehicle and “failed” the test.
-Police officers may question you about this situation.
+Additionally, IIDs record all “failures” or times when a driver has an elevated BAC.
+If you attempt to use someone else’s car that has an IID and fail the BAC test, police officers may question you about this situation.

 Blowing in Someone Else’s IID so They Can Drive Is Illegal